VACUUM Command

 VACUUM (VERBOSE, ANALYZE) orders;

--- VACUUM FULL: rewrites the entire table, returning space to OS (takes exclusive lock!)
+-- VACUUM FULL: rewrite table, returning space to OS (requires exclusive lock)

 VACUUM FULL orders;

-The important distinction: standard VACUUM marks dead-tuple space as reusable within PostgreSQL but does not shrink the file on disk.
-VACUUM FULL compacts the table to its minimum size but requires an exclusive lock that blocks all reads and writes for the duration—avoid it during peak hours.
+The critical distinction: standard VACUUM marks dead-tuple pages as reusable within PostgreSQL but does not shrink the file on disk.
+VACUUM FULL compacts the table to its minimum size and returns space to the OS, but holds an ACCESS EXCLUSIVE lock for the entire operation—blocking all reads and writes.

 SELECT